isomerpages/mlaw-corp/news/replies/_posts/2020-07-24-ministry-of-law-response-to-zb-forum-letter-government-and-landlords-should-both-support-tenants.md

 Through such support to both tenants and landlords, we hope to preserve as many businesses as possible, and come through this crisis together.

 Andrea Goh
-Director, Corporate Communications Division
+<br>Director, Corporate Communications Division
-Ministry of Law
+<br>Ministry of Law

 <p class="right-side-updated">Last updated on 24 July 2020</p>